Protect your equipment

 Keep an eye on the horizon

-If you are on a seaside holiday, make sure to follow these tips.
-Take advantage of your leisure time to take pictures and let the splendid summer light and your imagination be your guides.
+If you are on a beach holiday, make sure to follow these tips to shoot aesthetic beach photographs.
+Take advantage of your leisure time to take pics and let the splendid summer light and your imagination be your guides.

 Cover : Photo by Fezbot2000 on Unsplash